tomesparon/slim-for-reddit/README.md

 Forked version for own purposes:
-- local media so that clients are not redirected to imgur / i.redd.it for images
+- local media so that clients are not redirected to imgur / i.redd.it for images !
+VERY HACKY AND NOT USING STATIC FILES MEANINGFULLY !

 A lightweight read-only Reddit client written in Python using the Flask framework.